Timinator2000/Algorithm_X/06 - your turn/03 - einstein riddle.md

 >The characteristics in the first line will be ordered alphabetically…

-You could choose to put any characteristic in any column, as long as you obey the rules.
+You can choose to put any characteristic in any column, as long as you obey the rules.
 The examples given in the problem statement are:

 1)	Georges & Salad which means Georges eats Salad
 2)	Georges !
 Salad which means Georges doesn't eat Salad.